Top 22 Global Wellbeing Ideas to Develop the Business

 Semco

-Semco is a Brazilian conglomerate that prioritizes employee autonomy and work-life balance.
+Semco is a Brazilian corporation where the working environment is centered upon employee freedom and work-life balance.

 Nordic Naturals

-Nordic Naturals is a natural supplements company that incorporates the concept of sustainability into its business approach.
+Nordic Naturals is a manufacturer of natural supplements that integrates the notion of sustainability in its business strategy.